vmware-archive/postfacto/CONTRIBUTING.md

 ## Working on features

-If you're interested on working on a feature for us we have a [Backlog](https://github.com/pivotal/postfacto/projects/1) of work for people to pick up at anytime.
-Have a look at both the Backlog' and 'Icebox' sections and if something catches your eye leave a comment and we can chat about assigning it to you.
+If you're interested on working on a feature for us we have a [Backlog](https://github.com/pivotal/postfacto/projects/1) of work for people to pick up at any time.
+Have a look at both the 'Backlog' and 'Icebox' sections and if something catches your eye leave a comment and we can chat about assigning it to you.
 If the feature you had in mind isn't already there then [get in touch](https://github.com/pivotal/postfacto/issues/new)!
 We're always eager to hear about new ideas for Postfacto.

 ## Code reviews